angkuran-dey/Europe-cost-of-living/findings.md

 The Swiss Paradox

-Zurich professionals earn 78% more than those in Erlangen But can afford 20% FEWER lifestyle goods
+Zurich professionals earn 78% more than those in Erlangen But can afford 20% fewer lifestyle goods
 High rent and costs completely erode the salary advantage